 Accessing Children and Young People’s Library Services during Lockdown – a Library from Home

-Newcastle Libraries and Community Hubs have closed to the public following government advice on social distancing.
-This means that you are not able to borrow library items or visit the buildings in person.
+Newcastle Libraries and Community Hubs are offering a reduced service to the public following government advice on social distancing.
+This means that you are not always able to borrow library items or visit the buildings in person.

 How to I borrow eBooks, eAudiobooks and comics for children?

 We have an exciting range of eBooks and eAudiobooks for readers of all ages to download onto a phone or tablet.
 To download for free just click ‘Bolinda BorrowBox’ or ‘RBDigital eAudiobooks’.

 We also offer a great range of comics including Star Wars, Disney and Marvel titles for you to read on your own device.